jzwanzig/whosup/README.md

 attacks.

 ### Running the code
-- *python whosup.py* will run the program, and assume the input YAML file is in the same directory and named *whosup.yaml*
+- *./whosup.py* will run the program, and assume the input YAML file is in the same directory and named *whosup.yaml*
-- *python whosup.py -h* gives a very minimal help message.
+- *./whosup.py -h* gives a very minimal help message.
-- *python whosup.py -f your.yaml* will run the program with the YAML input file of your choosing.
+- *./whosup.py -f your.yaml* will run the program with the YAML input file of your choosing.